AfrazH2073/cse15l-lab-reports/lab3.md

 `
 ahameed@Afrazs-MacBook-Pro biomed % pwd
 /Users/ahameed/docsearch-x1/technical/biomed
-ahameed@Afrazs-MacBook-Pro biomed % grep -c "birth" 1471-2431-3-6.txt
+ahameed@Afrazs-MacBook-Pro biomed % grep -c "birth" 1471-2431-3-6.txt `

--213X-3-4.txt 1471-213X-3-7.txt
-1471-2431-3-6.txt:67
-1471-213X-3-4.txt:0
-1471-213X-3-7.txt:0
+` grep -c "age" ` produces the following output below: `

 `
+38
+`
+In the code above, ` grep -c "age" ` returns the number of occurences that the pattern inputted in  ` grep -c "age" `appears in the file and prints it to the terminal, in this case being the pattern "age", and the program counts the amount of times that "age" appears in the inputted files and returns the occurence count in the file we entered.

 ` grep -c "birth" ` with multiple files:

 `
 ahameed@Afrazs-MacBook-Pro biomed % pwd
 /Users/ahameed/docsearch-1/technical/biomed
-ahameed@Afrazs-MacBook-Pro biomed % grep -c "birth" 1471-2431-3-6.txt
+ahameed@Afrazs-MacBook-Pro biomed % grep -c "birth" 1471-2431-3-6.txt 1471-213X-3-7.txt 1471-213X-3-4.txt 1471-213X-3-7.txt`

+` grep -c "birth" ` with multiple files produces the following output below:

+`
 -213X-3-4.txt 1471-213X-3-7.txt
 1471-2431-3-6.txt:67
 1471-213X-3-4.txt:0
 1471-213X-3-7.txt:0
 `

-Grep-c counts how many times a pattern/expression occurs in a file/files.
-The first example we give shows using grep-c to find occurences of the word "age" in the file we specified, and in that example "age" showed up 38 times.
-If we control Find on the output in a Google Doc, it should give us 38 occurences of the word "age".

-Furthermore, grep-c can also be used with multiple files in one command prompt, as specifying multiple files in the command parameters prints out the occurences of the pattern/expression inputted for each file.
-In our example, the word birth showed up 67 times in the 1471-2431-3-6.txt file, but it showed up zero times in the other 2 files we inputted.
-This can be extremely helpful for data processing and analytics, where we want to know how many times a certain variable holds true, where certain values could be, and obtain numericl, quantitative information about your files.
-You can also use grep -c <pattern> *txt to print out the number of occurences for all of the txt files in that directory.
+In the code above, ` grep -c "birth" ` returns the number of occurences that the pattern inputted in  ` grep -c "birth" `appears in the file/file(s) and prints it to the terminal, in this case being the pattern "birth", and the program counts the amount of times that "birth" appears in the inputted files and returns the occurence count in each one.

 ` grep -i `